romanpauk/dingo/test/matrix/README.md

 ## Generated Sources

-Generated tests are split by:
+Generated test executables are split by feature.
+Implementation and runner sources are split by:

-`feature x registration_mode x container`
+`feature x feature_case`

-Each source file contains one valid slice of the matrix, for example `resolve_concrete_runtime_runtime_container.cpp`.
-The split keeps translation units tied to matrix meaning instead of arbitrary shard numbers, while limiting the amount of template-heavy container code compiled by one compiler process.
+Features with only the default case keep a single source and runner named after the feature.
+Dispatch-heavy features get one source and runner per case, for example `invoke__member_function_pointer.cpp` and `matrix_runner_invoke__member_function_pointer.cpp`.
+The split keeps translation units tied to matrix meaning instead of arbitrary shard numbers, while limiting the amount of template-heavy container and generated test code compiled by one compiler process.